FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 excerpt_separator: "<!--more-->"
 ---

-A user management system like FusionAuth is rarely sufficient on its own.
-After all, users want to authenticate to use an application's functionality.
-In almost every instance, it'll be integrated into one or more applications, whether custom or commercial off the shelf software.
+An auth system is rarely sufficient on its own.
+After all, users want to authenticate in order to use an application's functionality, not for the fun of entering their username and password.
+In almost every instance, a user management system will be integrated into one or more applications, whether custom, open source, or SaaS software.

 <!--more-->

-You can perform this integration with [JWTs](/docs/v1/tech/oauth/tokens) and the [FusionAuth API](/docs/v1/tech/apis/).
-However, when certain events happen, you may want other parts of your system to be informed so they can take action.
-You can do this with webhooks.
+FusionAuth gives you options.
+You can integrate using [JWTs](/docs/v1/tech/oauth/tokens) or the [APIs](/docs/v1/tech/apis/).
+However, when events happen, you may want other parts of your system to be informed so they can take action.
+Do this with webhooks.

 You may also use webhooks to extend the functionality of FusionAuth, listening to events and then calling back into FusionAuth using the APIs.

-Suppose you have an application which is so sensitive that if any user's password is found to be breached, the account should immediately be locked.
-This isn't built into FusionAuth.
+Suppose you have an application to which access is so sensitive that if any user's password is found to be breached, the account should immediately be locked.
+This feature isn't built into FusionAuth.
 What do you do?

-In this tutorial, I'll show you how to lock an account immediately if someone signs in with a password that is compromised.
+In this tutorial, I'll show you how to implement this.
+We'll lock an account immediately if someone signs in with a password that is compromised.

+> Due to the use case, this post focuses on the breached password event, but the integration principles apply for any of the [over fifteen events](/docs/v1/tech/events-webhooks/events) for which FusionAuth can fire a webhook.

 This is different from [locking an account based on a number of failed logins](/docs/v1/tech/tutorials/setting-up-user-account-lockout).
-In this situation, you are relying on the [breached password detection previously covered here](/blog/2020/07/22/breached-password-detection).
-Note, this is a [paid edition feature](/pricing).
+Here, you are relying on the [breached password detection previously discussed](/blog/2020/07/22/breached-password-detection).

-> Due to the use case, this post focuses on the breached password event, but the principles of integration work for any of the [over fifteen events](/docs/v1/tech/events-webhooks/events) for which FusionAuth has webhooks.
+*Breached password detection is a [paid edition feature](/pricing).*

 ## Prerequisites

 * A modern PHP (tested with php 7.3)
 * FusionAuth installed (see the [5 minute setup guide](/docs/v1/tech/5-minute-setup-guide) if you don't have it)
-* A license for a [paid edition](/pricing) of FusionAuth
+* A license for a paid edition of FusionAuth

-If you'd like to jump ahead to the code, here's the [GitHub repo](https://github.com/FusionAuth/fusionauth-example-php-webhook).
+If you'd like to jump ahead to the code, here's the [GitHub repo](https://github.com/FusionAuth/fusionauth-example-php-webhook) that you can download and explore.

-## Set up users, your license, and API keys
+## Set up users, license, and API keys

 Once you're in the administrative interface, create a user with a horrible password, one that is compromised.
 I suggest `password` as a tried and true option.

-Next, make sure you enable your license as [outlined here](/docs/v1/tech/reactor).
+Enable your license as [outlined here](/docs/v1/tech/reactor).

-Create an API key by navigating to the *Settings* tab and then to *API Keys*.
-At a minimum configure the following permission: `DELETE` on the `/api/user` endpoint.
+Then create an API key by navigating to the *Settings* tab and then to *API Keys*.
+At a minimum configure the following permission for this key: `DELETE` on the `/api/user` endpoint.
 Record the API key for later use.

 ## Configure breached password detection

-Navigate to *Tenants* and then to the default tenant.
+Navigate to the *Tenants* tab and then to the default tenant.
 Go to the *Passwords* tab.
 Take the following steps:

 * Enable breached password detection.
 * Set the *On login* option to "Only record the result, take no action."